prashant-kikani/prashant-kikani.github.io/questions.markdown

 > What part of this situation is under my control?

 We should only worry about things which are in our control.
 There's no point thinking or worrying about things we can't control.
+This question helps us to focus on the right part in any situation.

 <hr style="height:0px; color:rgb(240,240,240); background-color:#DCDCDC;"><br/>